sinch/docs/docs/sms/sms-smpp/sms-smpp-inbound.md

 ---
 ### How To Connect

-Please find the host and port number used to connect to our inbound service via SMPP in the table below.
-Username and Password will be found in the CAD (Client Account Details) document provided to you by your account manager.
+Find the host and port number used to connect to our inbound service via SMPP in the table below.
+Username and password will be found in the CAD (Client Account Details) document provided to you by your account manager.

 |           |                                     |
 | --------- | ----------------------------------- |